Nonsmooth Analysis and Optimization: Definition and basic properties

 To show the reverse inequality, let $\delta>0$ be arbitrary.
 Since the difference quotient of convex functionals is increasing by \cref{lem:convex:direct}\,(i), we obtain that

-where the last inequality follows by taking two productive zeros and using the local Lipschitz continuity in $x$.
+where the last inequality follows by adding two productive zeros and using the local Lipschitz continuity in $x$.
 Since $\delta>0$ was arbitrary, this implies that $F^\circ(x;h) \leq F'(x;h)$, and the claim follows. \end{proof} A locally Lipschitz continuous functional $F:X\to\R$ with $F^\circ(x;h)=F'(x;h)$ for all $h\in X$ is called \emph{regular} in $x\in X$.
-We have just shown that every continuously differentiable and every convex and lower semicontinuous functional is regular; intuitively, a function is thus regular in any points in which it is either differentiable or at least has a \enquote{convex kink}.
+We have just shown that every continuously differentiable and every convex and lower semicontinuous functional is regular; intuitively, a function is thus regular in any points in which it is either differentiable or has at most a \enquote{convex kink}.

+Finally, similarly to \cref{lem:lebesgue:subdiff} one can show the following pointwise characterization of the Clarke subdifferential of integral functionals with Lipschitz continuous integrands.
+We again assume that $\Omega\subset\R^d$ is open and bounded. \begin{theorem} Let $f:\R\to\R$ be Lipschitz continuous and $F:L^p(\Omega)\to\Rbar$ with $1\leq p <\infty$ as in \cref{lem:lebesgue:lsc}.
+Then we have for all $u\in L^p(\Omega)$ with $q=\frac{p}{p-1}$ (where $q=\infty$ for $p=1$) that

+If $f$ is regular at $u(x)$ for almost every $x\in \Omega$, then $F$ is regular at $u$, and equality holds. \end{theorem} \begin{proof} First, by the properties of the Lebesgue integral and the Lipschitz continuity of $f$, we have for any $u,v\in L^p(\Omega)$ that